-Applications for fall 2014 MLT program are still being accepted.
+Applications for fall 2014 MLT program are no longer being accepted.

-If you are currently in progress with a prerequisite or if you do not have a Phlebotomy certificate, please call the Allied Health and Public Safety Division Office at (661) 362-3557.
+2015 - If you will be in progress with a prerequisite or if you do not have a Phlebotomy certificate, please call the Allied Health and Public Safety Division Office at (661) 362-3557.

 Submit the following documents to Admissions and Records: